 If you are unable to open the vehicle yourself and need to call someone for assistance, simply keep calm and mention these critical points:

 1. Your Location.
-This will depend upon your you find yourself.
+This will depend upon where you find yourself.
 You can reference cross streets or local landmarks.
 If need be, the GPS on your phone can also serve up your exact location.

 3. Your Policy Numbers.
 Whether it is your vehicle warranty, an insurance policy, or any other protection, having your numbers available helps get your call processed more quickly, as there is not time spent looking up the policy before verifying what kind of coverage you have available.